 A determining factor as to whether you are charged with aggravated assault will be whether a serious bodily injury occurred or whether a deadly weapon was displayed or used during the alleged assault.
 If one of these aggravating factors is present in your case, you could be charged with the second degree felony crime of aggravated assault punishable by up to 20 years in prison and up to $10,000.
 That’s why we strongly urge you to hire an assault charge lawyer if you are in this situation.

-⇒Simple Assault.
-According to Texas Penal Code Ann. § 22.01 Assault, a simple assault crime(or assault without aggravating circumstances or factors that can cause enhancements) is defined three ways.
+Simple Assault.
+Texas differs from many other states in this, as many states make a distinction between battery (physical injury or offensive contact) and assault (credible threat of a battery).
+According to Texas Penal Code Ann. § 22.01 Assault, a simple assault crime(or assault without aggravating circumstances or factors that can cause enhancements) is defined three ways:

 Sexual assault is considered a second degree felony in Texas if there are no prior convictions or aggravating circumstances involved.